 It can help with SEO.
 This makes it easier for web crawlers to know which content will be most relevant to searchers.
 For instance, if a website ends in .ru, Google knows the site originates in Russia and will probably be in Russian.
 If a domain name ends in .pizza, Google expects the site to serve up pepperoni-related content.

-The takeaway?
 You don’t have to be limited by generic .com domains.
 Click here to secure a unique TLD for your site today.